korintje/SPAImportPlugin_for_Veusz/README.md

 # License
 GNU General Public License v3.0 or later

-See COPYING to see the full text.
+See [LICNESE](https://github.com/korintje/SPAImportPlugin_for_Veusz/blob/main/LICENSE) for the full text.